 Retirement villages law reforms 2020 CRIS 3 - Clarifying when the Retirement Villages Act 1992 (WA) applies

 CRIS paper 2 - Operator responsibilities

 Retirement villages law reforms 2020 CRIS 2 - Operator management responsibilities

 CRIS paper 1 - Retirement village product and price

 Retirement villages law reforms 2019 CRIS 1 - Retirement village product and price

 Have your say

-Your feedback on the questions set out in CRIS 3 will assist the government in making a decision on the proposals.
+Your feedback on this consultation will assist the government in making a decision on the proposals.